-The autocorrelogram in Figure 14 depicts the same behaviours in a different manner.
+The autocorrelogram in Fig. 14 depicts the same behaviours in a different manner.
 It is observed that the autocorrelation for lag one is positive, which is expected because of physical consistence (states in neighbouring times should be positively correlated because the changes in small time should be small) and indicates short-term persistence.
-For higher lags the autocorrelation oscillates between negative and positive values.
+For higher lags the autocorrelation of x_i oscillates between negative and positive values.
 The existence of negative autocorrelations is an indication of antipersistence.
-In the simplest case, an antipersistent process should have all its autocorrelations negative (and it can be verified that in an HK process defined by (15) with H < 0.5, the autocorrelation function is negative everywhere).
-But this cannot be observed in nature because short-term persistence demands that some autocorrelations will be positive.
+In the simplest case, an antipersistent process should have all its autocorrelations negative: it can be verified that in an HK process defined by Eq.
+(15) with H < 0.5, the autocorrelation function is negative everywhere.
+But this cannot be the case in nature because short-term persistence demands that some autocorrelations should be positive.
+Therefore, here we broaden this more common but too simplistic and unrealistic notion of antipersistence so as to include alternating negative and positive autocorrelations without a constant period.
 A strictly periodic behaviour would also result in autocorrelation oscillating between positive and negative values, which creates the risk of misinterpretation of antipersistence as periodicity.
-However, the intervals between different peaks or troughs in Figure 14 have not constant length, so here we have antipersistence.
+However, the intervals between different peaks or troughs in Fig. 14 have not constant length, so here we have antipersistence (sometimes called "quasi-periodic" behaviour).

 Figure 14 also shows the autocorrelation of the variability index y_i .
 In this case, the autocorrelation is always positive, indicating persistence both in short and long term.
-Processes with consistently positive autocorrelation functions lead to large and long "excursions" from the mean as shown in Figure 12 (lower panel), which often tends to be interpreted as nonstationarity.
-The latter, however, would require that the system's dynamics change in time in a deterministic manner, which does not happen here (and in most of the cases).
+Processes with consistently positive autocorrelation functions lead to large and long "excursions" from the mean as shown in Fig. 12 (lower panel), which often tends to be interpreted as nonstationarity.
+The latter, however, would require that the system's dynamics changes in time in a deterministic manner, which does not happen here (and in most of the cases).